Pisces000221/coffee-pong/README.md

 **2 Open the browser**

+2 a) If you are extremely bored, open your browser and type the full path of `index.html` in the address bar.

-2 a) If you are very bored, open your browser and drag `index.html` into the window.
+2 b) If you are very bored, open your browser and drag `index.html` into the window.

-2 b) Otherwise, double-click the file `index.html` in Explorer, nautilus or Finder, or something else.
+2 c) Otherwise, double-click the file `index.html` in Explorer, nautilus or Finder, or something else.

 **3 Ready to run**